rathiromil13/Info_Viz_HW2/README.md

 ###### Figure 14: Statistics for the best model

 On observing the fit, we can say it looks very close to linear graph with a slope greater than 90 degrees which shows the negative relationship but the drawback again would be not considering certain factors that are important to this along with GDP per Capita.
 It is not the best method to aggregate as it doesn't tell us about the distribution of income but overall gives a good sense of the relationship between the two variables.
+We also have to consider autocorrelation issue explained at the end.

 The equation for this relationship can be: mean(log(X)) ~ mean(log(Y)) + c for a given year.